 (C5.2) Select the name of the standard, protocol, or methodology you have used to collect activity data and calculate Scope 1 and Scope 2 emissions.

-The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard (Revised Edition)
+IPCC Guidelines for National Greenhouse Gas Inventories, 2006 The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard (Revised Edition)

 C6.
 Emissions data

 (C6.1) What were your organization's gross global Scope 1 emissions in metric tons CO2e?